amidaware/trmm-docs/docs/update_server.md

     This will mess up permissions and break your installation.

 !!!question
-    You have a [backup](backup.md) right?
+    You have a [backup](backup.md), right?

 !!!question
     This is beta software.
-You've reviewed all [release notes](https://github.com/amidaware/tacticalrmm/releases) between your current version, and latest version right?
+You've reviewed all [release notes](https://github.com/amidaware/tacticalrmm/releases) between your current version and the latest version, right?

 Download the update script and run it: